fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 ## Update the Program.cs file to demonstrate the updated classes, properties, and methods

-In this task, you update the Program.cs file to demonstrate the following steps:
+In this task, you update the Program.cs file with code that demonstrate the following steps:

 1. Create BankCustomer objects.
 1. Create BankAccount objects for the instantiated customers.